giladmev/HalachaAI-Benchmark/README.md

 - Saif (paragraph) identification is more challenging than Siman (chapter) identification
 - The models struggle more with Yoreh Deah questions compared to other sections
 - Full correctness (correct answer + acuurate source Saif and Siman) is achieved in less than half of all cases
+- Even when the models answer correctly, they frequently fail to pinpoint the exact Siman and Saif reference.

 ## Usage
 - By default, the project runs full evaluation (including API calls).